How to fix iCloud restore stuck issue on iPhone and iPad

 Because it might be a reason that you have purchased music tracks, movies, or apps with different Apple IDs.
 Make sure that all of your Apple ID gets verified.

-Solution 4: Check Storage of your iPhone
+Solution 4: Check the Storage of your iPhone

 Cleaning junk files and waste files can make a certain amount of free space which can be used further, and you will not face storage-related problems.